sap-tutorials/Tutorials/tutorials/workzone-build-2-workspace/workzone-build-2-workspace.md

     | Caption Layout      | Inline
     | Caption Alignment   | Left

-    If your 2 images aren't aligned, use the divider between them to drag the images until they are aligned.

 12. Click **+** next to the second image widget to open a third column.

     <!-- border -->![Add another column](21-add-another-column.png)